U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Everyone Calls Him "Barkeep": When he first showed up, Shigaraki simply called him Nomu as if it were a proper name.

 - Healing Factor: Has a "Super Regeneration" Quirk.
+It healed from An Arm and a Leg getting frozen and broken off by Todoroki.

 - Laser Guided Tyke Bomb: He was created specifically to counter All Might.

 - Lightning Bruiser: He's fairly big and bulky, yet managed to zip straight to Tomura, and block Midoriya's punch in the blink of an eye.
+Nobody but All Might was fast enough to keep up with him.

 - Logical Weakness: As All Might points out, his Quirk is Shock Absorption, not nullification.
 If it absorbs impacts, then there should logically be a limit to how much force it can hold, and it's just a matter of hitting the Nomu enough to overload it.
 Shigaraki also suggests gouging away his flesh with low-impact but abrasive attacks, but Nomu's Healing Factor means that won't defeat him, and he wouldn't just let them do it anyway.